-The graph set forth below compares the cumulative total stockholder return on our common stock between our initial public offering on June 27, 2007 and December 31, 2007, versus the cumulative total return of the NASDAQ Composite Index and NASDAQ Computer Index over the same period.
-This graph assumes the investment of \$100 on June 27, 2007 in our common stock, the NASDAQ Composite Index and the NASDAQ Computer Index, and assumes the reinvestment of dividends, if any.
+The graph set forth below compares the cumulative total stockholder return on our common stock between June 27, 2007 (the date our common stock first commenced trading on the NASDAQ Global Market) and December 31, 2008, versus the cumulative total return of the NASDAQ Composite Index and NASDAQ Computer Index over the same period.
+This graph assumes the investment of \$100 at the closing price of the markets on June 27, 2007 in our common stock, the NASDAQ Composite Index and the NASDAQ Computer Index, and assumes the reinvestment of dividends, if any.
 We have never paid dividends on our common stock and have no present plans to do so.